Where Innovation Meets Social Responsibility

 - Use of official San Francisco Design Awards medallion for your marketing materials

-- San Francisco Design Week Awards certificate or glass award to display in your studio
+- San Francisco Design Week Awards award to display in your studio

 - Recognition and attention from the press and media through our press release announcements and social media

 - Awards will be announced to the press during SF Design Week 2023

 - Fees waived for minority owned businesses or minority led projects

 - Audrey Liu: Executive Vice President, Head Of Design at Lyft

 - Kit Hinrich: Founder and Creative Director at Studio Hinrichs

 - Suzanne Tucker: Founder of Suzanne Tucker Home

 - Britt Lindberg: FAIA, Technical Director at Gensler and AIA Secretary